showmecode/RefreshControl/README.md

     }];
 ```

-**Attention**:  In call back block, you should reload data first, then stop TopRefreshControl, otherwise, your scroll view will not stay the position before.
+**Attention**:  In call back block, you should reload data first, then stop `TopRefreshControl` animation, otherwise, your content focus will go to top.

 BottomRefreshControl